 What do we know about this sow?

-While this female black bear found this space under the deck of a residential home a suitable den, winter dens could also be a hollow tree, an excavation resembling a bear-sized groundhog hole, a rock crevice, cavity under large rocks, or in a nest beneath the roots of fallen trees.
-Bears line their dens with bark, grasses and leaves.
+While this female black bear found this space under the deck of a residential home a suitable den, winter dens could also be a hollow tree, an excavation resembling a bear-sized groundhog hole, a rock crevice, cavity under large rocks, in a nest on top of the ground in thick cover like mountain laurel, or under brushpiles and fallen treetops.
+Bears line their dens with bark, branches, grasses, and leaves.
 Females tend to select more sheltered sites than males.
 Males den alone, as do pregnant females (they give birth in the den).
 Females with first-year cubs den with their young.
-To our knowledge, an adult male has never been documented in a female’s den, not in Pennsylvania research nor any other state’s research.
-Adult females will, on rare occasion, reunite with their 2-year-old offspring and have cubs at the same time in the den, but never an adult male.
+To our knowledge, an adult male has never been documented in a female’s den.
+Adult females will, on rare occasion, den with their yearlings and cubs.

 Cramped Quarters and Dormancy

 Black bears can squeeze into surprisingly small spaces because they lack collar bones, so typically if they can fit their head in a space, they can get their body in as well.
 In winter, bears den up and become dormant.
 They lapse into and out of a deep sleep, from which they can be roused.
 Body temperature decreases by 10 to 12 degrees Fahrenheit (from a normal 100 degrees to about 88 degrees), and metabolic activity slows more than 75%.
 Heart rate and respiration slow down as well.
 This helps the bear keep its fat reserves as long as possible, including into the early spring when food is still scarce.
 Movement is limited, so as not to expend much energy while in the den.
 Sows will move and adjust with the cubs now and then.
 Males and lone young adults will occasionally rouse from sleeping and wander on the landscape.
 They do not urinate or defecate while dormant and form a fecal plug with fibrous material that is expelled at the end of the denning period.